-Children who arrive before 9:15 a.m. cannot be supervised by staff unless they are attending the SACC program.
+Children who arrive before 8:30 a.m. cannot be supervised by staff unless they are attending the SACC program.
 Staff is involved in planning and preparation for teaching before that time.
-Children who arrive earlier will remain outside and unsupervised until the first bell rings at 9:15.
-PLEASE ARRANGE YOUR CHILD'S SCHEDULE SO THAT S/HE DOES NOT ARRIVE BEFORE 9:15 a.m.
+Children who arrive earlier will remain outside and unsupervised until the first bell rings at 8:30.
+PLEASE ARRANGE YOUR CHILD'S SCHEDULE SO THAT S/HE DOES NOT ARRIVE BEFORE 8:30 a.m. unless participating in the breakfast program.